jtlaurel/NBA-age-analysis/README.md

 ### Conclusions

-We can conclude that while there is not significant difference in player performance across every age specified in our range, there are distinct age groups that differ in overall performance to others.
+We can conclude that while there is not significant difference in player performance across every age specified in our range, we can visualize that there are distinct ages/age groups that can reject the null hypothesis when compared to others.
+This suggests that there is in fact a significant difference in player performance across different age groups, and our peak age can be pinned down to 24 to 30 (the cluster that fails to reject the null hypothesis but has the highest average amongst each other).